rai62/screanswer/README.md

 Screanswer is designed to be fast, efficient, and user-friendly.
 It includes the following features:

 - Capturing text on the screen and copying it to the clipboard
-- Answering the text on the screen automatically using ChatGPT
+- Answering the text on the screen automatically using chat AI
 - Reading the output aloud in a system voice

 ## Installation